 The following terms of engagement apply to all work carried out by Kyriakides & Braier Solicitors for clients unless agreed otherwise in writing by a partner of the firm.
-In these terms “we”, “us” and “our” refer to Kyriakides & Braier Solicitors and “your” and “your” refer to you, the client.
+In these terms “we”, “us” and “our” refer to Kyriakides & Braier Solicitors and “you” and “your” refer to you, the client.

 We shall assume that whoever gives us instructions to provide services has the actual authority to do so.
 Where instructions are given on behalf of a company, a limited liability partnership, a partnership or other organisation we shall assume that these terms of engagement have been brought to the attention of the appropriate officers.

 Our advice will in many cases be based wholly or in part upon information provided by you or on your behalf.
-Therefore, we assume no responsibility and make no representations with respect to the accuracy or completeness of any information provide by you or on your behalf.
+Therefore, we assume no responsibility and make no representations with respect to the accuracy or completeness of any information provided by you or on your behalf.
 You remain responsible for any commercial decision that you make, and in taking such decisions regard must be had to the restrictions on the scope of work and to the large number of other factors of which you and your advisers are or should be aware from sources other than our work.

 Each aspect of a matter is handled by a fee earner with the appropriate level of experience.
 All work that is undertaken on your behalf will be recorded to ensure that you are charged accurately.
 All work we carry out on your behalf will be charged in units of one tenth of an hour.
 This will include time spent attending meetings with you or others, travelling, preparing and working on papers and documents, attending court, legal research, correspondence (including e-mails), preparing attendance notes and making and receiving telephone calls.